ShohamD1121/salary-visualization/README.md

 # Salary Visualization

 This is a data visualization app for salary data in the Data Science field.
 It provides interactive charts and visualizations based on a large CSV file containing salary data.
-The app is built with React and Recharts for the frontend, and Python FastAPI with ElasticSearch for the backend.
+The app is built with NextJS and Recharts for the frontend, and Python FastAPI with ElasticSearch for the backend.

 ## Features